-- P11.1 The following sites, as shown on Map of Local Green Spaces, page 55, are designated as Local Green Spaces: - 1 Broadmare Common, Henfield - 2 Henfield Common, Henfield - 3 Oreham Common, Henfield - 4 Cricket Field, Henfield - 5 Memorial Field, Henfield - 6 Rothery Playing Field and Playground, Neptown Road, Henfield - 7 Chess Brook Green Playground, Wantley Estate, Henfield - 8 Deer Park Playground, greens, open spaces and buffer zones, Parsonage Farm Estates, Henfield - 9 Kings Field Playing Fields and Playground, Henfield - 10 Tanyard, Cagefoot Lane, Henfield - 11 Batts Pond, Dropping Holms, Henfield - 12 Deer Park Pond (Danny's pond), Henfield - 13 Copse bounded by Mallard Way, Chess Brook and A281, Henfield - 14 Green land around Bishops Park (Barratts development), West End Lane, Henfield - 15 Green land around Meadow Walk (Croudace development), land east of Manor Close, Henfield - 16 Sandpit, Henfield Common North - P11.2 Proposals for development in a designated Local Green Space will be resisted, unless they are ancillary to the use of the land for a public recreational purpose or are required for a statutory utility infrastructure purpose.
+P11.1 The following sites, as shown on Map of Local Green Spaces, page 56, are designated as Local Green Spaces:

+- 1 Cricket Field, Henfield - 2 Memorial Field, Henfield - 3 Rothery Playing Field and Playground, Neptown Road, Henfield - 4 Chess Brook Green Playground, Wantley Estate, Henfield

+5 Deer Park Playground, greens, open spaces and buffer zones, Parsonage Farm Estates, Henfield

+- 6 Kings Field Playing Fields and Playground, Henfield

+- 7 Tanyard, Cagefoot Lane, Henfield

+- 8 Batts Pond, Dropping Holms, Henfield

+- 9 Deer Park Pond (Danny's pond), Henfield

+- 10 Copse bounded by Mallard Way, Chess Brook and A281, Henfield

+- 11 Green land around Bishops Park (Barratts development), West End Lane, Henfield

+- 12 Sandpit, Henfield Common North

+P11.2 Proposals for development within the designated Local Green Spaces will only be supported in very special circumstances.

-- P11.3 Many small parcels of green space within the villages not identified as LGS (such as wide verges and landscaped areas) can also contribute positively to the habitat and character of the area and should be retained as part of design wherever possible - P11.4 Development proposals will be supported where they encourage recreational or tourism use of the River Adur and its immediate environs, provided that biodiversity and the rural beauty is conserved and enhanced, and that appropriate measures are taken to mitigate any detrimental impacts. - 5.86 In each case, the designated green space is an integral part of the Parish and is therefore regarded as special to the local community.
+5.86 In each case, the designated green space is an integral part of the Parish and is therefore regarded as special to the local community.
 The HNP Local Green Spaces study (in the evidence base) sets out the case for each site to be designated.
+Policy P11.2 sets out the matter of fact approach to designated local green spaces in the NPPF.
+Proposals for development affecting any designated local green spaces will be determined by HDC on a case-by-case basis taking account of all the material considerations included in a planning application.
+However, proposals which would be ancillary to the recreational use of the land concerned and/or for small scale utilities development may be supported.

-Once designated, the policy will resist all proposals for development unless it can be clearly demonstrated the development is ancillary to a public recreation use or is required utilities' development. - 5.87 In addition to the protections already afforded to green infrastructure assets such as historic commons and ancient woodlands, the HNP recognises the value of smaller, green assets dispersed across the Parish.
+5.87 In addition to the protections already afforded to green infrastructure assets such as historic commons and ancient woodlands, the HNP recognises the value of smaller, green assets dispersed across the Parish.

-Policy Map 5 - Local Green spaces